Azure/reliable-web-app-pattern-dotnet/reliable-web-app.md

 To protect that authorization process we recommend that you operationalize the rotation of secrets.

+> Note: The devOps workflows included in this sample do not automate this
+> process.
+The following changes discuss the tasks that should be addressed.

 In the sample there are three secrets that should be maintained.

 1. Azure AD client secret